Four Mansions: House

-Wee Ah Hood's house stood diagonally opposite Tan Seng Poh’s mansion.
+Wee Ah Hood's house stood diagonally opposite Tan Seng Poh's mansion.
 Wee's house was built and located at 49 Hill Street in 1878 (presently 47 Hill Street), coming to be known as Dafudi (大夫第 (Dàfū Dì, Imperial Official's Residence)).
 Following his death in 1875, the ownership of the house was transferred to his wife Khoo Chwee Neo and his sons.
-Between the late 1889 to April 1892, Wee Ah Hood’s sons had rented out the house to Knight & Co., a furniture-maker as a factory and a showroom. [his house would be rented out for parties by his son Wee Kim Yam.
-Despite selling the house in 30 December 1899 to Syed Mohamed bin Ahmed al-Sagoff for $22,000, Wee Kim Yam would in turn rent it back from Sagoff for $131 a month.
-In doing so, Wee Kim Yam would rent it out to St.Mary’s College to be used by St. Mary's Home, a boarding home and kindergarten for girls from January 1900 to April 1905.
+Between the late 1889 to April 1892, Wee Ah Hood's sons had rented out the house to Knight & Co., a furniture-maker as a factory and a showroom. [his house would be rented out for parties by his son Wee Kim Yam.
+Despite selling the house on 30 December 1899 to Syed Mohamed bin Ahmed al-Sagoff for $22,000, Wee Kim Yam would in turn rent it back from Sagoff for $131 a month.
+In doing so, Wee Kim Yam would rent it out to St.Mary's College to be used by St. Mary's Home, a boarding home and kindergarten for girls from January 1900 to April 1905.
 Eventually, the sale of the house would be finalized and ownership transferred to the Singapore Chinese Chamber of Commerce (SCCC) on 11 April 1912, and SCCC is still residing at this site in this present day.

 In 1939, Singaporean businessman Tan Lark Sye and the Chamber's President Lee Kong Chian noted plans to build a five-storey building over the house; these plans would later be halted due to World War II.
 Following the end of the war, a few attempts at reconstruction would happen before eventually, in 1963, replacing Wee's house with a new building.

 Wee's house was said to have a similar architectural style to Seah's, being a mix between Straits Settlements and Chaozhou architecture.
 His house also included a Teochew gate in front of his foreyard and a storied shophouse appearance.

 Based on a set of 1934 alteration plans, the symmetrical layout of the house refers “to the four doubled-pitched gable ends that recall the Chinese character for gold”.
 The spatial interior arrangements of the house had Confucian underpinnings of family hierarchy, harmony, continuity and order.

 By 1958, the building was in such dire conditions, the SCCC committee members raised their concerns and calls for building a new building [XXV].
 Despite the historical value of the house, the final decision to demolish and build a taller building was enacted and such works started in June 1961.